sasdan/spaceafterborders/en/interview.markdown

 In this interview, conducted by scholar [Loredana Polezzi](https://www.spaceafterborders.com/en/speakers/Loredana-Polezzi), author [Amara Lakhous](https://www.spaceafterborders.com/en/speakers/Amara-Lakhous) will discuss how his linguistic and cultural plurality is reflected in his narrative works, with a special focus on his experiences with self-translation in the novel _Scontro di civilità per un ascensore a Piazza Vittorio_ (Clash of Civilizations over an Elevator in Piazza Vittorio, Edizioni e/o, 2006), originally written in Arabic.

-The event will be held online via Zoom, and a streaming will be made available for everyone on this page.
+The event will be held online via Zoom.

-In order to participate directly in the Zoom meeting, please send us an email by 20 July 2022: **spaziooltreiconfini.22@gmail.com**.
+In order to participate to the meeting, please send us an email by 20 July 2022: **spaziooltreiconfini.22@gmail.com**.

+For those unable to join, a streaming of the event will be uploaded to our website.